DropYourHead/titanic/README.md

 the public score is : 0.76076

 predict_simple_use_xgb_with_most_features:
-simply using xgb without cross validation and add features: Cabin and Embarked the public score is : 0.76555
+simply using xgb without cross validation and add features: Cabin and Embarked and ticket the public score is : 0.78468